huggingface/datasets/docs/source/about_dataset_load.rst

 The loading script downloads the dataset files from the original URL, and caches the dataset in an Arrow table on your drive.
 If you've downloaded the dataset before, then 🤗 Datasets will reload it from the cache to save you the trouble of downloading it again.
 Finally, 🤗 Datasets will generate the dataset according to the code defined in the loading script.

-Now that you have a high-level understanding about how datasets are built, let's get a little deeper into the nuts and bolts of how all this works.
+Now that you have a high-level understanding about how datasets are built, let's take a closer look at the nuts and bolts of how all this works.

 Building a dataset
 ------------------